dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/kubernetes-secret-store.md

 Query Parameter | Description
 --------- | -----------
 `metadata.namespace`| The namespace of the secret.
-If not specified, the namespace of the pod will be used.
+If not specified, the namespace of the pod is used.

 ## Related links
 - [Secrets building block]({{< ref secrets >}})